Review: ‘Splosion Man

-If by some chance you aren’t able to complete the higher levels that’s ok too, Twisted Pixel thought of that and have offered their way to help you out.
-When you’re unable to complete a level after a number of retries you will have the option to advance to the next stage with the penalty of having to wear a pink tut on the next level.
-It’s a fair trade off really because while dignity is fleeting, death is forever.
+If by some chance you aren’t able to complete the higher levels that’s ok too, Twisted Pixel thought of that and has offered their way to help you out.
+When you’re unable to complete a level after a number of tries you will have the option to advance to the next stage with the penalty of having to wear a pink tutu on the next level.
+It’s a fair trade really, because while dignity is fleeting, death is forever.

-For the players that master the game and want the added challenge there’s cake to be found on every level, sometimes it’s in plain sight and sometimes you have to work to find them but they add a special
+For the players that master the game and want the added challenge there’s cake to be found on every level, sometimes it’s in plain sight and sometimes you have to work to find it but it adds a special achievement.

 The last thing to bring up when talking about the overall design of the game is the the speed factor.
 The faster you complete the levels the higher you’ll rank on the leaderboards.
 While it’s not a compliment to be compared to Sonic the Hedgehog these days I can’t help but be reminded of the Genesis/Megadrive Sonic that defined 2D speed platformers.
 I feel that ‘Splosion Man is this generation’s speed platformer.

-The humor in the game is fantastic andit looks like Twisted Pixel is finding their footing when it comes to providing humor in games, when ‘Splosion Man explodes around a scientist you just see a shower of assorted meat parts.
+The humor in the game is fantastic and it looks like Twisted Pixel is finding their footing when it comes to providing humor in games, when ‘Splosion Man explodes around a scientist you just see a shower of assorted meat parts.
 It’s a really clever way to demonstrate the force of the explosion without having to turn to gore.
-Along the way you’ll run into a multitude of different scientists that you need to explode but there’s a certain one that you’ll find that you’ll pick up and then the fun begins….
+Along the way you’ll run into a multitude of different scientists that you need to explode, but there’s a certain scientist that you’ll find, pick him up and then the fun begins….

 The sound in the game pairs with the music well, everything from the full bodied sounds of the explosions to the funny quips coming out of ‘Splosion Man’s mouth.
 He’s a loud character that will make sound effects for his running and scream out “GET TO THE CHOPPAH!” just for the heck of it.
 ‘Splosion Man’s quirky and frantic dialogue caps off what is just perfection from the audio.